Keith Ward: Focus and beliefs

 One of Ward's main focuses is the dialogue between religious traditions, an interest which led him to be joint president of the World Congress of Faiths (WCF) from 1992 to 2001.
 His work also explores concepts of God and the idea of revelation.
 He has also written on his opinion of a relationship between science and religion.
 As an advocate of theistic evolution, he regards evolution and Christianity as essentially compatible, a belief he has described in his book God, Chance and Necessity and which is in contrast to his Oxford colleague Richard Dawkins, a vocal and prominent atheist.

 Ward has said that Dawkins' conclusion that there is no God or any purpose in the universe is "naive" and not based on science but on a hatred of religion.
 Dawkins' strong anti-religious views originate, according to Ward, from earlier encounters with "certain forms of religion which are anti-intellectual and anti-scientific ... and also emotionally pressuring."

 Ward has described his own Christian faith as follows:

 I am a born-again Christian.
 I can give a precise day when Christ came to me and began to transform my life with his power and love.
 He did not make me a saint.
 But he did make me a forgiven sinner, liberated and renewed, touched by divine power and given the immense gift of an intimate sense of the personal presence of God.
 I have no difficulty in saying that I wholeheartedly accept Jesus as my personal Lord and Saviour.

+In the nineteen-seventies, Ward was a champion of evangelical orthodoxy, beloved of Christians of that constituency, a great apologist, preacher, speaker, and defender of a conservative approach to scripture.
+The turning point for Ward came with the publication of his book, 'A Vision to Pursue' in which he distanced himself from such a conservative approach and adopted a much more critical approach to scripture and a more theologically liberal outlook.
+He lost many evangelical erstwhile friends and the direction of his writing changed quite dramatically.